Chapter 14 : Clarity

 No, something didn’t make sense about that.
 Astoria shook her head and tried to gather herself.
 She realized that they were still in the manor’s great room and other details started coming back to her.
 It had all started when Jeremy arrived with his friends, bruised and bloodied with their robes scorched and covered in soot.
 She remembered having her wand taken away by Marcus Flint while Jeremy argued with her father.
 Then they were all herded into the great room as more of Jeremy’s friends and cousins started to arrive.
 Her father grew more and more angry, but Jeremy simply ignored him.

 Astoria shuddered, recalling the arrival of the wizard called Avery.
 The moment she laid eyes on him, she knew that he was dangerous.
 He had the same sort of unrelentingly intense stare as Jeremy, but he lacked even the thin veneer of civility that Jeremy was able to affect in polite company.
 His clothes were filthy and worn and he smelled terrible.
 Avery had the look of a man who feared nothing because he had already lost everything.
-Astoria’s breath caught in her through when she remembered the moment he’d cast the Cruciatus Curse on her.
+Astoria’s breath caught in her throat when she remembered the moment he’d cast the Cruciatus Curse on her.
 Never in her life had she imagined that something could hurt so bad.
 It was like every inch of her body was on fire.
 No wonder she was so sore, her muscles had literally been trying to tear themselves apart.

 Astoria blinked several times to clear her vision and Draco’s face finally came into focus.
 It was obvious that something was wrong.
 His jaw was slack and his face expressionless, but his eyes told a very different story.
 Strain and conflict swirled through those beautiful grey pools that often haunted her dreams.
 A look of intense concentration and effort.
 Whatever was happening to Draco, Astoria was pretty sure that he was fighting back as hard as he could.
 Things were starting to make more sense.
 Draco hadn’t turned dark and he had no interest in joining Avery or Jeremy.
 So what was he doing there?